View previous meeting materials below under Public Process.

 This study will examine the feasibility and potential impacts of permanent changes to the street network in the core of Rosslyn, with the goals of improving safety and accessibility for all users – those walking, biking, using transit and driving.
 Long-term changes include the possibility of converting North Lynn Street and North Fort Myer Drive from one-way to two-way streets.

-This study, expected to take 12-18 months to complete, will inform the implementation plan.
+This study will inform the implementation plan.
 Actual implementation will likely occur over several years.
 The schedule for the study is as follows:

 - Select contractor for two-way engineering study - Fall 2017